UWB-Biocomputing/WorkBench/README.md

 In Progress

 As of right this repo/project is usable, but still in Beta phase of development.
-A stable build is being worked towards.
+A stable build is actively being worked towards.

 Quick Notes:
-use `mvn install -Dmaven.test.skip=true` to compile.
-Tests cases are not currently finished.
+use `mvn clean install` to compile.
+Then from the \target\ folder use 'java -jar BrainGridWorkbench-1.0-SNAPSHOT.jar' to run.